vinay-sj/Issue-Tracker/README.md

 * Using, Webpack dependencies can be defined using statements.
 The tool then automatically determines the application's own dependent modules and third party library dependencies.
 It has a single pipeline to transform, bundle, and watch for changes and generate new bundles as fast as possible.
 * We will modularize the client-side code using Webpack.
 * In the front-end we use `import` statement instead of `require`.
+* Weback can combine the steps of Babel transform and then putting the files together by using helpers called `loaders`.
+To run Babel transforms we need Babel loader.

 ## Chapter 7